 Based on ongoing sampling, the Northeast Drainage Ditch met the nutrient thresholds for the East Panhandle Region.
 The greatly altered flow conditions continue to create channel scour during storms and contribute to low base flow east of Weems Road.
-Other water quality parameters appear to be normal for the area and no other impairments were noted.
+The results of the Habitat Assessment scoring characterize the stream habitat in the high Marginal to low Suboptimal category.
+The 2021 SCI achieved a score of 29 which equates to the high end of the FDEP Other water Impaired category. quality parameters appear to be normal for the area and no other impairments were noted.